osdomotics/sarahbox-v2/README.rst

 -  hardware may not be fully supported by mainline kernel (e.g. GPU)
--  kernel config only supports minimal features needed for border routers, adapt kernel-config-x.x if necessary
+-  kernel config only supports minimal features needed for border routers, adapt kernel-config-x.y.z if necessary

 Tweaks
 ------